ibleaman/JPPC/milestones.md

 **2010** - The JPPC performs for the first time in Riverside Church, as the only Jewish chorus in the 5th New York International Choral Festival
 **2011** - The JPPC becomes the first Yiddish chorus ever to perform standing entirely mixed
 **2013** - The JPPC is invited to perform (and performs) at the Cathedral of St. John the Divine, the 4th largest church in the world
+**2014** - The JPPC posts its first videos on YouTube
+**2016** - The JPPC performs its annual gala spring concert for the first time at Merkin Concert Hall
+**2021** - The JPPC changes its name to the Yiddish Philharmonic Chorus